Beelzebarb/sft/results_lagrangian/N180/README.md

 # Spherical Field Theory (SFT) Quantum Simulator - N=180 Run Details

 This is a resultset from the simulation running N=180 particles for 5000 frames.
 This data uses the effective Lagrangian forces.
+This data uses the effective Lagrangian forces, but does not calculate or show any Hamiltonian Energy or Potential Energy in quantum_logs.csv.

 ## ⚙️ Configuration